Matt Chahda: Supercars

-On 9 February 2017 it was announced that Chahda would be stepping up to the main game, driving a Holden VF Commodore for Lucas Dumbrell Motorsport, despite having only finished 20th in the previous DVS season with not even a top 10 finish.
+On 9 February 2017, it was announced that Chahda would be stepping up to the main game, driving a Holden VF Commodore for Lucas Dumbrell Motorsport, despite having only finished 20th in the previous DVS season with not even a top-ten finish.
 This came off the back of the controversial decision the day before to allow 16 year old Alex Rullo to drive for the same team.
 Shortly after the announcement the Confederation of Australian Motor Sport released a statement which stated that Chahda had been refused dispensation for a Superlicence for the 2017 season.

 Chahda and his team were accepted as a wildcard entrant into the 2022 Bathurst 1000.
 Running a Caltex-supported Walkinshaw Andretti United-built Holden Commodore ZB with fellow Super2 driver Jaylyn Robotham, the pairing finished 18th having lost two laps when the brakes seized in a pit-stop.

-In December 2023, he announced plans to run as a wildcard entrant for three events during the 2024 Supercars Championship.
+In December 2023, Chahda announced plans to run as a wildcard entrant for three events during the 2024 Supercars Championship.
 They would only end up racing at two events, the Sandown 500 and Bathurst 1000, pairing with Brad Vaughan.
 The pairing would finish 19th at Sandown completing their goal of finishing on the lead lap.
 They would have less success at Bathurst, after Vaughan spun on lap 23 after a collision with Chaz Mostert, before Chahda was given a bad sportmanship flag for failing to give way under blue flags to James Moffat and Lee Holdsworth, while 14 laps down.
 His actions including slowing on the racing line, almost causing a collision with Moffat, led to Holdsworth forcing him off the road at the next corner, as well as Moffat to call him an "absolute disgrace".
 The pairing would eventually finish 25th and last of the active runners, 15 laps down.